carter-thaxton/oresat-firmware/src/f0/app_oresat_acs-1.0/README.md

-# app_template
+# ACS Doxygen test

-This is the template app for new applications.
+This is a test of the Doxygen automatic documentation generator.

 To create a new app, simply copy the app_template directory and name it whatever you like.